Butternut Squash with Rosemary and Balsamic Vinegar

 Still hungry for Butternut Squash?

-Use My Favorite Roasted Butternut Squash Recipes to see more of my butternut squash faves or use use Winter Squash to see all the butternut squash recipes on the blog.
+Use 14 Favorite Butternut Squash Recipes to see more of my butternut squash faves or use use Winter Squash to see all the butternut squash recipes on the blog.

-How to Make Butternut Squash with Rosemary and Balsamic Vinegar:
+How to Make Balsamic Butternut Squash with Rosemary :

-- I like to mix the olive oil, 1 T balsamic vinegar, and chopped rosemary to be sure it gets evenly distributed on the squash pieces.
+- I like to mix the olive oil, balsamic vinegar, and chopped rosemary to be sure it gets evenly distributed on the squash pieces.

-- Toss the squash cubes with the mixture, turning it over several times so the squash pieces are well coated.
+- Toss the squash cubes with that mixture, turning it over several times so the squash pieces are well coated.

 - Spread squash out in a single layer on the baking sheet and roast at 400F/200C for about 20 minutes.